sain-data-academy-may-2022/Lindas-mini-project/README.md

 # sainsburys-mini_project
-This is a pop up cafe that is not staying around for very long.
-They sell things that are not particurlarly acceptable in modern society!
+This is a pop up potion shop that is not staying around for very long.
+We sell items that are not really acceptable  or legal in modern society!

-It has a menu and a runner.
-Nothing more to say about concept.
+We are here one day and gone the next!
+If you want our wares be fast or miss out!

+Consume at your own peril, we are not responsible for side effects!